a-sit-plus/eu-pid-credential/README.md

 ## Changelog

-Release 2.4.0:
+Release 3.0.0:
- - Update to ARF 1.5.0, deprecating removed claims, adding new claims
+ - Update to ARF 1.5.0, deprecating removed claims, adding new claims, changing `nationality` from single element to collection

 Release 2.3.2:
  - VC-K 5.3.0